Ben-Kerman/immersive/doc/interface.md

 informational message, yellow text a warning, red text an error and text that is bright red and bold a fatal error in the script (which should never happen, of course).

+All messages visible in this interface (and a few others not relevant to the user) are also printed to the mpv console (`ˋ`) as well as to the system console/terminal if mpv is connected to one using the mpv's internal messaging system.